Things to do

-Designed by Pasadena architects Charles and Henry Greene, the Gamble House is considered to be one of the finest examples of architecture from the American Arts & Crafts Movement.
-The home was built in 1908 for David and Mary Gamble (of Procter & Gamble).
-The Gamble House is a National Historic Landmark that appears as Doc Brown's house in "Back to the Future."
+Designed by Charles and Henry Greene, the Gamble House is considered to be one of the finest examples of architecture from the American Arts & Crafts Movement.
+The home was built in 1908 for David and Mary Gamble of Procter & Gamble and is a National Historic Landmark that appears as Doc Brown's house in "Back to the Future."
 Tours available on Tuesdays, and Thursdays through Sundays.

 Old Pasadena is a historic district on the National Register of Historic Places and one of the best examples of downtown revitalization in the United States.
 The district’s cobblestone courtyards, quaint alleyways and ornate architecture date back to the 1880s.
 Tours can be arranged through Pasadena Heritage.
 The Old Pasadena Walking Tour is offered on the first Saturday of each month throughout most of the year, except January, July and October.